ganti94/WitWorkers-hackathonclt2019/README.md

 # WitWorkers-hackathonclt2019

-A data-centric approach to identify key factors affecting the gaps in health care acess in Charlotte
+A data-centric approach to identify key factors affecting the gaps in health care access in Charlotte

 ## What it does?